edgedb/edgedb/docs/intro/index.rst

 - built-in support for schema migrations.

 EdgeDB is not a graph database: the data is stored and queried using relational database techniques.
-Unlike most graph databases, EdgeDB maintains a strict schema.
+Unlike most graph databases, Gel maintains a strict schema.

 EdgeDB is not a document database, but inserting and querying hierarchical